codemickeycode/tdd-django/README.md

 tdd-django
 ==========

-codes for following the tutorial Test Driven Development with Python
+codes for following the book Test Driven Development with Python